 All meals are included in the nightly accommodation rate, plus afternoon tea and a round trip bus trip on the Lodge’s own shuttle service.

-How to navigate in the Lake O’Hara area
+How to navigate the Lake O’Hara area

 Thanks to the work of Lawrence Grassi and other trailbuilders and volunteers, the hiking trails around Lake O’Hara are very well-defined.

-Cairns (mounds of stones) are also used to indicate the routes.
+Cairns (mounds of stones) are also used to indicate the alpine routes.
 Parks Canada suggests that hikers venturing onto the alpine routes should be “comfortable with route finding.”

 What to bring to Lake O’Hara